Quantum Imaginary-Time Evolution with Polynomial Resources in Evolution Time: Quantum simulation of imaginary-time evolution

 Our algorithm in Theorem~\ref{thm:ite uH} does not directly depend on the system size $n$.
-This stems from the fact that QPP circuits can process unitary eigenphases simultaneously, such that the resource cost of QPP circuits for performing unitary transformation is independent of system size.
-When we further assume a \begin{enumerate*}[leftmargin=*] \item \emph{good overlap}: $\gamma = \BigOmega{\poly(n^{-1})}$, \end{enumerate*} which all quantum algorithms assume to establish their advantages for ground-state-related problems~\cite{dong2022groundstate, wang2023quantum, ding2024quantum, lin2022heisenberg, brien2019quantum, ding2023even}, the resource complexity then scales polynomially with the system size $n$.
+This stems from the fact that circuits using QPP can process unitary eigenphases simultaneously, such that the query complexity of performing the unitary transformation is independent of system size.
+When we further assume a (\nref{assum:good overlap}) \emph{good overlap}: $\gamma = \BigOmega{\poly(n^{-1})}$, which quantum algorithms assume to establish their advantages for Hamiltonian-related problems~\cite{dong2022groundstate, wang2023quantum, ding2024quantum, lin2022heisenberg, ding2023even}, the resource complexity then scales polynomially with the system size $n$.
+Note that this assumption may not hold in general.
+When the overlap with the true ground state is exponentially small, the analysis below applies to the lowest-energy eigenstate having non-trivial overlap with $\ket{\phi}$, which suffices for preparing the ITE state.

-We also analyze the resource complexity when $U_H$ is not directly accessible.
+Apart from the ideal case, we analyze the resource complexity when $U_H$ is not directly accessible.
 In this case, we consider a Trotter decomposition $U_{H^\approx}$ that approximates $U_H$.
 Without additional assumptions, there is no theoretical guarantee that the ground-state subspace of $\exp(-\tau H^\approx)$ matches the ground-state subspace of $\exp(-\tau H)$.
-Therefore, to guarantee that these two subspaces match under the effect of $\tau$, we require $H$ to be \begin{enumerate*}[leftmargin=*] \item \emph{non-degenerate}: the energy spectral gap $\Delta = \lambda_1 - \lambda_0$ between the first-excited-state energy $\lambda_1$ and the ground-state energy is non-zero, \end{enumerate*} and $\tau$ to be large enough to ensure a \begin{enumerate*}[leftmargin=*] \item \emph{distinguishable gap}: $\Delta = \BigOmega{\tau^{-1} \log \poly(\tau)}$. \end{enumerate*} Then we can show that quantum resources remain polynomially dependent on $\tau$ and $n$, demonstrating the robustness of our algorithm.
+Therefore, to guarantee that these two subspaces match under the effect of $\tau$, we require $H$ to be (\nref{assum:nondegenerate}) \emph{non-degenerate}: the energy spectral gap $\Delta = \lambda_1 - \lambda_0$ between the first-excited-state energy $\lambda_1$ and the ground-state energy is non-zero, and $\tau$ to be large enough to ensure a (\nref{assum:long evolution gap}) \emph{distinguishable gap}: $\Delta = \BigOmega{\tau^{-1} \log \poly(\tau)}$.
+Then we can show that quantum resources remain polynomially dependent on $\tau$ and $n$, demonstrating the robustness of our algorithm.